Soares/simplifience.com/post/allegory/doors.md

 "It's a life skill", Mary shrugged.

-"It is *not* a life skill!"
-Sarah shouted.
-"Memorizing all of the different types of doors that the school thinks are important doesn't teach you *anything* about really getting yourself from point A to point B. If we just taught people good motor skills, a bit of dexterity, and a touch of cunning then they'll be able to open any door that's in their way and they'll *also* be able to climb through windows, hop over puddles, and cross bridges."
+"It is *not* a life skill!
+Memorizing all of the different types of doors that the school thinks are important doesn't teach you *anything* about really getting yourself from point A to point B. If we just taught people good motor skills, a bit of dexterity, and a touch of cunning then they'll be able to open any door that's in their way and they'll *also* be able to climb through windows, hop over puddles, and cross bridges."

 "Woah there", Rose said.
 "I think you give people too much credit.
 Those are like, Masters level subjects.
 At least."